 Fatal Fury 2 (1992)

-The Fatal Fury franchise started off exclusively on the Neo Geo.
+The Fatal Fury franchise started off as the main fighting game on the Neo Geo.
 Of the video games in this franchise, the first sequel called Fatal Fury 2 is often looked at as the best.
 It had the 3 characters from the original game and added five more for a total roster of 8.

 Every character was defined by their unique style of fighting.
 While the series started and ended in the 90s, developer SNK would eventually port it to several home consoles.
 It is so popular and well-loved that Terry even made an appearance in Super Smash Bros.